Dar-Blockchain/lebleb_massa_landing_protocol/DAR_Rapport5.md

 - Audit all admin-only code paths to ensure no backdoor logic can drain the protocol.

 ## 4. Floating-Point Arithmetic Issues (high)
+// Solved on all the code reverve and lending pool

-// changed from old version , i use u256 for all arethmetic operation The code uses floating-point (f64) for price calculations and some other financial metrics.
+The code uses floating-point (f64) for price calculations and some other financial metrics.
 This can lead to precision loss, especially for large token amounts or small decimals.
 Attackers could exploit rounding errors to:
 - Slightly overborrow or undercollateralize.
 - Manipulate the liquidation or interest calculations.